Samuel Archer (1817-1899)

 Samuel went on to become a soldier himself, enlisting in the 6th Regiment of Foot (the Royal Warwickshire Fusiliers) in London, on May 23, 1838 when he was 21 years old..
 He subsequently transferred to the 12th Regiment, and in 1842, he was a sergeant stationed in Winchester, England, when his daughter Emma was born.

-Emma's mother, Mary Gould Greenaway, was a native of Warwickshire, the home county of Samuel's father Thomas, but no record has been found of their marriage.
+Emma's mother, Mary Gould Greenaway, was a native of Warwickshire, also the home county of Samuel's father Thomas.

 Soon after Emma’s birth, Samuel’s Regiment was sent to Mauritius.
 This island in the Indian Ocean was a French outpost taken over by the British after the Napoleonic Wars, and as such, required Army units to look after Britain’s strategic interests on the sea route to the East and to Australia.In August 1844, Samuel was promoted to Colour Sergeant, while based at Souillac on the southern coast of the island.
 The Archer family was still in Mauritius when Emma’s brothers, Arthur and Frederick, were born (1848/50).